krptn/krypton/SECURITY.md

 ### Vulnerabilitis affecting the Krptn module

-If your vulnerability affects the code that is installed on peoples devices whent he `pip install krptn`, please fill out [this form](https://github.com/krptn/krypton/security/advisories/new).
+If your vulnerability affects the code that is installed on peoples devices when they `pip install krptn`, please fill out [this form](https://github.com/krptn/krypton/security/advisories/new).

 We also welcome vulnerabilities with no existing exploits.
 That means, for example, a use of an insecure cipher, that cannot be directly exploited, but is better fixed.

 ### Other vulnerabilites

+If your vulnerability is not to do with the Python package (e.g.: XSS vulnerability on our website), please follow the below instructions.

 Email security vulnerabilities to [security@krptn.dev](mailto:security@krptn.dev).